Mostaysaucin/buzallysalesandsupport/README.md

 - `GET /api/knowledge/query` - Query knowledge base
 - `DELETE /api/knowledge/:id` - Delete item from knowledge base
 - `POST /api/knowledge/batch` - Batch import to knowledge base

+## Troubleshooting

+### Audio Format Compatibility

+This system includes a solution to address the audio format incompatibility between ElevenLabs and Twilio:
+- ElevenLabs always returns MP3 audio regardless of requested format
+- Twilio requires μ-law 8kHz audio for bidirectional streams
+- The system automatically converts audio formats using ffmpeg

+### Process Management

+- The application requires two separate processes to run properly:
+  1. `server.js` - Handles HTTP and WebSocket connections
+  2. `queueWorker.js` - Processes call queue and maintains ElevenLabs sessions
+- Never run the worker with the `--test` flag for production use as it will terminate after initiating a call
+- For testing, use a separate test harness that initiates calls while the main processes handle the actual call flow

 ## License